PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 06:58:42
+Last updated: 2024-04-12 06:59:16
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut